FIPS 140-3 cryptography in IBM Semeru Runtimes

 -Dsemeru.customprofile=CUSTOM.version

-A non-default profile can be created by users by editing the java.security file and making use of the profile and version options defined above for the various Java properties.
-Using a custom profile implies that you may or may not be FIPS compliant depending on the custom configurations and the intricacies of your FIPS deployment.
+You can create a non-default profile by editing the java.security file and making use of the profile and version options defined in the table for the various Java properties.
+Using a custom profile implies that a user may or may not be FIPS compliant depending on the custom configurations and the intricacies of your applications FIPS deployment.
 Custom or non-default configurations in the java.security file must also be tested to avoid any functional issues that may arise from untested security configurations.

 Additional profiles, and versions of those profiles, will be provided in the future as standards are updated.
 The default configuration that is in use by the properties mentioned above will change, which may cause application failures and behavior changes as standards evolve.
 In the case that a user specifies a specific configuration option using the profile and version setting above, the user’s configuration should remain constant.
 Existing profile definitions will not be changed although a deprecation and removal of such profiles will be enforced either on major LTS releases or when profiles are no longer recommended by FIPS standards.
-In this case, it is the application's responsibility to migrate forward to the latest recommended option, so as to ensure overall FIPS compliance as recommended by IBM.
+In this case, it is the application's responsibility to migrate forward to the latest recommended options as is appropriate for a given FIPS deployment.
+For further information on current profiles supplied by Semeru, refer section Java restricted security mode profiles.

 Java properties and other external interfaces